-More ideas and a wish list for ending a PowerPoint presentation.
+More ideas and a wish list for ending a PowerPoint presentation with a different slide.

 After our article on the ending slide options for PowerPoint, Vivian from the UK writes: